Engineering

 - Faith-Infused Curriculum

-Graduates from the Simpson General Engineering Program should be able to:
+Graduates from the Simpson General Engineering Program will:

 1. Contribute to solutions of engineering problems by applying engineering principles, technical knowledge, experience with modern industry tools while acknowledging of the impact that their engineering solutions can have on global, societal, and environmental issues.